bytecodealliance/wasmtime/docs/metaref.rst

 of code generation.
 Each setting is defined in the meta language so a compact and consistent Rust representation can be generated.
 Shared settings are defined in the :mod:`base.settings` module.
-Some settings are specific to a target ISA, and defined in a `settings` module under the appropriate :file:`lib/cretonne/meta/isa/*` directory.
+Some settings are specific to a target ISA, and defined in a :file:`settings.py` module under the appropriate :file:`lib/cretonne/meta/isa/*` directory.

 Settings can take boolean on/off values, small numbers, or explicitly enumerated